 The channel has an expectation of growth of 4.6 billion email users worldwide by the year 2025.
 There’s a huge opportunity to integrate this into your marketing strategy and reap the benefits of this growth.

-As Google begins to phase out third-party data gathering, first-party data is becoming more important than ever for marketers to use in their marketing activities if they wish to continue identifying and segmenting audiences.
-The time to build a first-party data strategy is now, and the easiest way to do that is through email marketing campaigns.
-Here are a few unique ideas to incorporate in your next email campaign:
+When Google eventually phases out the practice of third-party cookie gathering, first-party data will become key for marketers to use in their marketing activities if they wish to continue identifying and segmenting audiences.
+The time to build a first-party data strategy is now; the easiest way to do that is through email marketing campaigns.
+Here are a few unique ideas to incorporate into your next email campaign:

-- Incentivise data exchanges: Motivating users to provide their details by using incentives in your email campaigns will allow you to collect a vast source of first-party data that creates, builds and maintains accurate user profiles.
-Examples such as offering unique discounts, exclusive offers, or early access on product release to entice users to more willingly provide their data.
-Research founded that 76% of consumers are more inclined to exchange their data to businesses for superior experiences, offers and products.
+- Incentivize data exchanges: Motivating users to provide their details by using incentives in your email campaigns will allow you to collect a vast source of first-party data that creates, builds and maintains accurate user profiles.
+Examples include offering unique discounts, exclusive offers, or early access to product releases to entice users to exchange their data.
+Research has found that 76% of consumers are more inclined to exchange their data with businesses for superior experiences, offers, and products.

 - Introduce gamification into emails: Gamification is a relevant new concept to be integrated into email campaigns, but the idea may incite users to partake as it is a unique approach, in comparison, to an upfront registration email.
-Gamification includes interactive content within the emails that ensures long-term customer engagements.
-Examples include using interactive quizzes, spin-to-win-wheels, scratch and win promotions.
+Gamification includes interactive content within the emails that ensures long-term customer engagement.
+Examples include using interactive quizzes, spin-to-win-wheels, and scratch-and-win promotions.

-- Don’t forget about personalisation: Personalisation plays a vital role in email marketing, with 45% of people surveyed willing to share their data if they get a more intuitive and personalised user experience.
-Drawing first-party data directly from the source will help your business create more personalised customer experiences for your target audience.
+- Don’t forget about personalization: Personalization plays a vital role in email marketing, with 45% of people surveyed willing to share their data if they get a more intuitive and personalized user experience.
+Drawing first-party data directly from the source will help your business create more personalized customer experiences for your target audience.